This post may contain affiliate links, from which we earn an income. Click here to read our affiliate policy.

 Finally, you’ll reach Santiago de Compostela, the end point of the famous Camino de Santiago, and your last stop.
 As you enter the city, you’ll see pilgrims covering the final few miles and proudly displaying their Vieira, the scallop shell badge that you’ll have seen along your route.

-There are too many must-sees to list, but consider a walking tour with a local guide if you don’t have much time, you’ll get to see the most important things and learn about the history of the city too.
+There are too many must-sees to list, but consider a walking tour with a local guide if you don’t have much time; you’ll get to see the most important things and learn about the history of the city, too.

-Trip Notes
+Green Spain Atlantic Route Trip Notes

-If our seven great driving tours of Spain have whet your appetite, but you have a bit more time and want to experience all that Spain has to offer, why not try this combination of all our Spain road trips together?
+If our seven great driving tours of Spain have whetted your appetite, but you have a bit more time and want to experience all that Spain has to offer, why not try this combination of all our Spain road trips together?

 Stop in the major cities on this eclectic itinerary, and take day trips as you go to see the main attractions along the route.
 Enjoy local gastronomy, learn about regional customs, and marvel at the diversity that Spain has in abundance.